ryogrid/articles/skiplist_en.md

 # Disclaimer
 - Author of this document doesn't guarantee that there are no errors (i.e., omissions) in the shared designs, etc., and they should be taken as reference only
   - The implementation based on the design described in this document has been carefully tested and works without any defects, but this does not guarantee that the design is error-free
-- This document is provided on the condition that the reader agrees that the author shall not be held liable for any damages incurred by the reader or any other third party as a result of any action taken by the viewer in reference to or in use of the contents of this document
+- This document is provided on the condition that the reader agrees that the author shall not be held liable for any damages incurred by the reader or any other third party's any action in reference to or in use of the contents of this document